 Idiopathic pulmonary fibrosis (pronounced ID-ee-oh-PATH-ik PUHL-mon-air-ee fi-BRO-sis), or IPF, is a rare and serious lung disease.
-'Idiopathic' means that the cause of the disease is unknown.
-'Pulmonary' means it's a disease that impacts the lungs.
-'Fibrosis' means scarring.
-In all, 'IPF' means an unknown factor is causing scarring of the lungs.
+‘Idiopathic’ means that the cause of the disease is unknown.
+‘Pulmonary’ refers to issues relating to the lungs.
+‘Fibrosis’ means scarring.
+In all, ‘IPF’ means an unknown factor is causing scarring of the lungs.

 Key Facts About IPF

 It worsens over time.

 It progresses at different rates for different people and can worsen rapidly without warning.